quicwg/base-drafts/draft-ietf-quic-transport.md

 receiver could bundle a PING or other small ack-eliciting frame occasionally, such as once per round trip, to elicit an ACK from the peer.

-A receiver MUST NOT bundle an ack-eliciting frame with all packets that would otherwise be non-ack-eliciting, to avoid an infinite feedback loop of acknowledgements.
+A receiver MUST NOT bundle an ack-eliciting frame with packets that would otherwise be non-ack-eliciting, to avoid an infinite feedback loop of acknowledgements.